 Roger is one of the world’s most successful commercial songwriters.
 Over a period of nearly 20 years, he and his partner Roger Cook have written more than 50 hits and collected 11 gold discs, 17 silver discs and a double platinum disc which they earned for their work on the Sean Cassidy album.

-Roger has served as Chairman and Deputy Chairman at PRS, and also as Vice President of ASCAP Europe.
+Roger has served as Chairman and Deputy Chairman at PRS, and also as Executive Vice President International at ASCAP.

 In 1998, Roger was awarded the Order of the British Empire for services to the music industry.
 He was inducted into the Songwriters Hall of Fame in New York in 2009.